baloise/pitches/PITCHME.md

 ### Ubiquitous Language
 * Table: A table tennis table
 * Match: A single match between two opponents on a table
-* Player: A table tennis player wo is participating in a match
+* Player: A table tennis player who is participating in a match
 * Result: Multiple games and a result of a match
 * Game: A single set in a match